Clicky

 Gas isn’t what it used to be ever since they started adding ethanol, and it’s been super annoying for boats.

 If you did not put stabilizer in your gas when storing your boat for months, there is a good chance the gas has gone bad.
-Bad gas can lead to all kinds of running problems, especially with supercharged engines.
+Bad gas can lead to all kinds of problems, especially with supercharged engines.

 If the gas tank is under a half a tank, put some premium gas in and see how it responds.
 Add marine fuel stabilizer (Amazon Link Ad) to the gas to help with any water that may have gotten in the gas.